-If your networking targets create their own content, you can take a look at what they’re creating, the topics they talk about and any patterns that emerge.
+If your networking targets create their own content, take a look at what they’re creating to note their go-to topics and identify any emerging patterns.
 For example, let’s say we’ve found an attendee who wrote a blog post on sales enablement on the HubSpot blog:

 We can assume, therefore, that the author is interested in this as a topic, along with other broad sales topics.
 If they live and breathe sales, then the content itself will provide insight into what they believe.

 Find something within the content that you have in common.
 For example, in the article above, the author talks about training “multi-skilled sellers:”